kevindeboer/assurity-assignment/README.md

 I have separated the base url in `config.py` to make it easier for when you may want to run a test against a different server, environment, or local port.

-Then finally, in the test I use my SandboxAPI to call the webservice.
+Then finally, in the test I use my `SandboxAPI` class to call the webservice.
 I assert that its response is 200.
-If not, there is no point in trying to compare that values of the json.
+If not, there is no point in trying to compare values of the json.
 Then I parse the json response, extract the values to be checked, and verify each in an assert statement.

 I could've cut up the test in to three separate tests.
-This would illustrate the reusability of the `SandboxAPI` a bit more.
-But In this case I favor 'less is more'.
+That would show more features of the pytest framework, and show more reusability of the `SandboxAPI` class.
+But if the only use of writing more code would be to illustrate the resusability of the code, then in this case I would favor 'less is more'.
+As a compromise I instantiate the `SandboxAPI` through a a pytest fixture.
+Which allows it to be reused in other test functions, even though at this point there is no real need for it.

+And by focussing on making the test run from the command line, it would make it easier to execute it in a ci/cd pipeline